GILA RIVER ARENA

 There seems to be a running theme on many of the arenas near the bottom of the list: they are all suburban rinks with an attendance problem.
 Note to future arena builders: put the rink in the city.

-The Gila River Arena itself is really very nice, just in the wrong place, which hurts attendance and therefore dullens the vibe.
-The sound system and scoreboards are top notch.
-The seats are comfy.
-Prices are reasonable vis a vis the rest of the league.
-And the fans’ Coyote howl is pretty cool; unfortunately, it echoes off thousands of empty seats on most nights.
+The Gila River Arena itself was really very nice, just in the wrong place, which hurt attendance and therefore dulled the vibe.
+The sound system and scoreboards were top notch.
+The seats were comfy.
+Prices were reasonable vis a vis the rest of the league.
+And the fans’ Coyote howl was pretty cool; unfortunately, it echoed off thousands of empty seats on most nights.

 The Westgate Entertainment Complex that surrounds the arena and football stadium has a few good (mainly chain) restaurants and bars where you can whet your whistle.
-Last time, I just stayed at a nearby hotel to take full advantage of the area and had a blast; but it’s not as fun if you’re part of the 90% who’ll have a longish drive home and therefore have to maintain some modicum of sobriety.
+On my second-last visit, I stayed at a nearby hotel to take full advantage of the area and had a blast; but it’s not as fun if you’re part of the 90% who’ll have a longish drive home and therefore have to maintain some modicum of sobriety.

 Ever since coming from Winnipeg, this team seems to be the one rumored to be going somewhere else, be it Kansas City, Houston or Quebec City.
-If they plopped this same building in Old Town Scottsdale or downtown Phoenix, my guess is those rumors would be largely quelled.
+Maybe they should.
+But given how many stayed away from this nice place, I’m not sure a move 30 miles east will be the answer.